ubermag/discretisedfield/README.md

 ## About

-`discretisedfield` is a Python package integrated with Jupyter providing:
+`discretisedfield` is a Python package, integrated with Jupyter, providing:

 - definition of finite-difference regions, meshes, lines, and fields,